 When it comes to hotels in Banff, you really can’t beat the majestic Fairmont Banff Springs Hotel for a luxury stay in the Canadian Rockies.
-After all, the place is literally modelled after a castle.
+After all, the place is literally modeled after a castle.

 The regal look and feel greet you at every twist and turn of the hotel’s infinite corridors.
 Sophistication oozes from every stone in this hundred-year-old building whose famous guests include dignitaries, movie stars, and royalty.

-Here’s the best of what you’ll experience from a splurge at this world-renowned property.
+If you’re wondering where to stay in Banff, here’s a rundown of the Banff Springs Hotel.
+And the best of what you’ll experience from a splurge at this world-renowned property.

 - The Best Things to do in Banff